Payroll in New Zealand

 - any other deductions.

-Once you make the switch to payday filing you’ll also have to file information about:
+With payday filing, you’ll also have to file information about:

 - ESCT (employer superannuation contribution tax) for each employee